ankschoubey/old-blog/_posts/2020-08-05-copying-features.md

 Customer start to see the company as clone of original.

 Company which innovates and others have to catch up
-• Apple
+- Apple
-• Tesla
+- Tesla
-• Uber
+- Uber
-• AirBnB
+- AirBnB
-• Google
+- Google
+- Snapchat

 Companies which has to catch up some times
-• Apple increasing size of their phones.
+- Apple increasing size of their phones.

 Copyed because of geographic advantage
-• Ride sharing services after
+- Ride sharing services after

 Company which copies everything
-• Facebook and it's products
+- Facebook and it's products
-• Reliance Jio
+- Reliance Jio
-• Xiomi and other smartphone markers
+- Xiomi and other smartphone markers